Shopping for tires online? What you need to know

-To learn more about the these types of tires and which one best suits your needs, see our article and infographic, What's the Difference Between All-season Tires, All-weather tires, and Winter Tires?
+To learn more about the types of tires and which one best suits your needs, see our article and infographic, What's the Difference Between All-season Tires, All-weather tires, and Winter Tires?

-Choosing the right tire for the season they’ll see use helps ensure safe performance and extends tire life so you can keep your new tires on the road and doing their job for longer!
+Choosing the right tire for the season they’ll see helps ensure safe performance and extends tire life so you can keep your new tires on the road and doing their job for longer!

 What is your tire size and speed rating?

 At KalTire.com, if you search for tires by vehicle, we’ll take care of finding this information for you, but you can also search for tires online by tire size.